iiitv/hackiiitv20-submissions/team#26 - 3/readme.md

 - Create a community.
 - Post in community.
 - Add friend request to fellow community members.
-- Accept of delete friend requests.
+- Accept or delete friend requests.
 - Chat with community members.
 And some other basics...<br>
 Here is the link of site: deployed in cloud. <br>